 - Don’t neglect your landing pages.
 Unique landing pages are a good idea from a messaging continuity standpoint and from a Google Analytics standpoint: drill down into user behavior after the click and adjust where it makes sense

 That’s everything you need to know about the Google Display Network at a high level.
-Now you’re ready to learn about setting up Google Display Ads (opens in a new tab) using the right ad format (opens in a new tab), targeting the right audience (opens in a new tab).
+Now you’re ready to learn about setting up Google Display Ads using the right ad format, targeting the relevant audience.